ninabarzh/orchard/mitigations/virtualisation/kvm/Server-with-docker.md

-# Docker machine (The plan)
+# Docker machine

 ## Installing centos in VM

 Went without a glitch.
 Will take getting used to though.
+Prior to the eighth iteration, CentOS used the yum package manager.
+As of CentOS 8, package management has migrated from yum to Dandified Yum (DNF).

-## Installing docker machine
+## Docker Machine

 Install [docker machine](https://github.com/docker/machine).
 See [releases](https://github.com/docker/machine/releases)